 4. Pet Scooper

-Who says you need those fancy bags to scoop up after your dog?
+Who says you need those fancy bags to scoop up after your dog or cat?
 Plastic grocery bags are thicker than those thin scooping bags.
 You might even save yourself from getting a close encounter with some of your dog’s waste.

 6. Free Stuffing